learn-co-curriculum/dsc-selecting-data-v2-4/README.md

 ## Summary

-In this lesson, you saw how to execute SQL `SELECT` queries, specifying which columns to be selected as well as transforming the columns using string, numeric, and date/time built-in functions and expressions.
-You also saw how to filter the resulting rows using a `WHERE` clause that checked whether a given column was equal to a specific value.
-Going forward, you'll learn more sophisticated techniques using the `WHERE` clause as well as additional keywords for specifying your query parameters!
+In this lesson, you saw how to execute several kinds of SQL `SELECT` queries.
+First, there were examples of specifying the selection of particular columns, rather than always using `SELECT *` to select all columns.
+Then you saw some examples of how to use `CASE` to transform column values using conditional logic.
+Finally, we walked through how to use built-in SQL functions, particularly for string, numeric, and date/time fields.